Acxiom/metalus/docs/executionaudits.md

 All of the steps contained in a fork, including the join, will be tracked based on the *groupId* and rolled up under the fork step for analysis.
 The *groupId* of the step audit can be used to group all steps involved in a single execution.

+### Step Groups
+All of the audits for a step group pipeline will be children of the step group in the outer pipeline.

 ## Additional Classes
 ### PipelineContext
 The PipelineContext contains the *rootAudit* which holds all of the data related to the overall execution.
 Helper